How to find vowels in a string in Python

 Assessing text readability with calculate_vowel_ratio()

-The ratio of vowels to consonants in a text can offer a simple yet effective proxy for its linguistic complexity, and you can measure it with a function like calculate_vowel_ratio().
+The ratio of vowels to consonants offers a simple proxy for a text's phonetic complexity, and a function like calculate_vowel_ratio() provides a practical way to measure it.

 def calculate_vowel_ratio(text):